Fish Outlaws: Project delves into the historic criminalization of Indigenous fishing people

 When asked if she thinks it will get better, Reid answered, “If elders can be hopeful, then so should I.”

 She is grateful that there are people working to preserve knowledge so that it can be transferred to next generations and brought forward.
-The ultimate goal, she added, is to improve our collective understanding of rights to fisheries and methods of fishing.
+The ultimate goal, she added, is to improve our collective understanding of Indigenous rights to fisheries and methods of fishing.

 “We can change this system…it requires dedicated leaders to help us move forward to change a very broken system,” said Reid.